INNOVATION THROUGH AUTOMATION

 Robotic random bin picking technology allows for containers to be bulk-filled with parts that have just cleared through manufacturing cells.
 This sort of bin picking technology can send bins to downstream operations, set each bin in place and thus keep the automated manufacturing running smoothly.

-Robotic random picking is typically witnessed in industries that automate the manufacturing processes of stamping, creating molded plastics and in creating medical assemblies.
-With robotic bin-picking cells, the part to be picked by the robot must be inspected with respect to size, shape and material.
 Factors such as picking and placing parts have to be included in the determination of these sorts of cells.
 Normally, parts are picked up from a bin at a rate between 6–15 parts per minute.
-Randomly placed parts can be stored in a variety of bin types: trays, big wire containers or in plastic totes that can range from small to somewhat big.
+Randomly placed parts can be stored in a variety of bin sizes and types, such as trays, wire mesh containers or plastic totes.

 • Can remove tier sheets, used to separate part layers